featbit/featbit-terraform-aws/README.md

 ## Initialize database

-After `Run project` step, a jumphost would be created on a EC2 instance, its public IP is availabel in the output with name `jumphost_public_ip`.
+After `Run project` step, a jumphost would be created on a EC2 instance, its public IP is available in the output with name `jumphost_public_ip`.
 We can connect to the database and elasticache from local machine via SSH tunnel (you will need your key pair and the jumphost public IP to create the tunnel).

 Once tunnel established, connect to the database with your favorite tool and run the following init scripts against the database